mahimonga/mahimonga/README.md

 <h5 align="left">
 I am an Associate Product Manager at @GeeksforGeeks who likes to code & design as a hobby.
 I graduated with a bachelor’s in Computer science studies from UIET MDU Rohtak.

-Some milestones have achieved which I am proud of:
+Some milestones which I am proud of:
 - Top 7 Rank in Hack4she Hackathon
 - 1st Rank in Hack4Haryana Hackathon
 - WE @Google,